Saudi Arabia is freeing its billionaire detainees. Now it has to woo investors

 Saudi Arabia said in November that corrupt practices by Saudi royals and officials have cost the kingdom at least $100 billion over decades and it planned to recover that amount.

-Al-Tuwijri said that target was "realistic."
+Al-Tuwaijri said that target was "realistic."

 "But most of these assets will be in some form of illiquid assets -- real estate, structured instruments and so on and so forth.
 It will take its course to recover," Al-Tuwaijri added.